 Rock Bar works hard not to rest on its panoramic laurels.
 “Our cocktail menu is influenced by the island’s local Balinese and Indonesian cultures, with drinks made from locally sourced fruits, herbs and spices,” says Buana Agung.
 “This authentic touch gives Rock Bar a unique identity and provides guests with everlasting memories of their time spent here.”

-It turns out that all the exotic vegetation populating the so-called Island of the Gods isn’t just pretty to look at, it’s also tasty to work into all sorts of boozy arrangements.
+It turns out that all the tropical vegetation populating the so-called Island of the Gods isn’t just pretty to look at, it’s also tasty to work into all sorts of boozy arrangements.
 One of the flagships is the Rockatonic, a delicately layered combination of fig-infused gin, white vermouth, tonic and orange bitters.
 It’s served in a long tapered glass and topped with a garnish of dried figs.

 Elsewhere on the menu are other local flavors: lychee, ginger, mango, guava and yuzu.
 All are rendered in a way that’s easy and accessible for a crowd who’s here to, of course, enjoy the view but also demands booze befitting such splendor.
 You won’t find any 10-ingredient cocktails on rotation, yet you’ll eye ample options venturing past the super sweet mixers typical to resort bars.